Malta

 Why should you become a Maltese citizen?

 Gaining Maltese citizenship opens a strategic gateway to Europe with extensive mobility and lifestyle benefits.
 As an EU member state, Malta offers the right to live, work, and study across all European Union countries, and its passport provides visa-free or visa-on-arrival access to around 180 countries worldwide, including the UK, USA, and Canada.
 This second citizenship can support your family’s future by ensuring security, quality healthcare and education options, and a flexible Mediterranean lifestyle.
 It also enables global diversification of your assets and personal opportunities, building a stronger international future that isn’t tied to just one country.
+You can find the answer to the question how to get Malta citizenship in the information on this page.
+Let’s plan your journey to Malta citizenship together.

 01